matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 the metrics to be used for scaling (like CPU utilization), and the minimum and maximum number of Pods.
 For Cluster Autoscaler, it involves setting up the cluster with specific cloud provider capabilities and setting parameters for when to add or remove nodes.

-8) Explain the Difference Between Horizontal and Vertical Scaling.
+8) Explain the Difference Between Horizontal and Vertical Scaling?
 Answer: Horizontal scaling (scaling out/in) refers to adding or removing instances of Pods to change the amount of handling capacity.
 Vertical scaling (scaling up/down), on the other hand, means adding more resources (CPU, memory) to existing Pods.
 Horizontal scaling is about changing the number of components, while vertical scaling is about changing